binhhoangtieu/C3D-tensorflow/README.md

 This is a repository trying to implement [C3D-caffe][5] on tensorflow,useing models directly converted from original C3D-caffe.
 Be aware that there are about 5% video-level accuracy margin on UCF101 split1  between our implement in tensorflow and  the original C3D-caffe.
 ## Updated:
-I add ensemble.py for ensemble multi-stream network including (optical flow, rgb, selected active frame (my own method).
+I add ensemble.py for ensemble multi-stream network including (optical flow, rgb, selected active frame (SAF my own method).
 You can use activeframe.py for extracting active frames before feeding into C3D networks.

 Then you can use ensemble.py for fusion these network.
 The result of my trial is shown in the table bellow: